SabrinaMarkon/php-websockets-group-chatroom/readme.md

 ------------------------------------------------------------------------------------

-How to set up a WebSockets daemon on the server (need root access to your VPS or server):
+How to set up a WebSockets daemon on the server that will start up when the server boots, and restart automatically when it fails. (need root access to your VPS or server).

-1) Move /chatServer/chatSocket.conf to your /etc/init directory.
+In CentOS/RHEL 5 and 6, we were using automatic startup feature with /etc/rc.d/init.d to run any script at system boot.
+This is for For CentOS/RHEL 7+:

+1) Open /chatServer/chat-server.service and change the "ExecStart" path.
+It should point to the /chatServer/chat.server.php in your own hosting account.

-2) SSH to your server and in the command line, run: service chatSocket start.
+2) SSH into your VPS or dedicated server as root, and move /chatServer/chat-server.service to /etc/systemd/system/chat-server.service.

-3) If you want the service to run automatically when your server starts, ......

-NEED TO EDIT MORE IN THIS FILE.
+3) Make sure that /chatServer/chat-server.php has execute permissions.
+Change into your /chatServer directory and enter: chmod +x chat-server.php

+4) Now check that you have execute permissions on that same file with: ls -lrt chat-server.php

+5) Open /chatServer/chat-server.php and change the line below to your own domain name (without http) instead of the default one:
+$checkedApp->allowedOrigins[] = 'collectorsscave.phpsitescripts.com';

+6) Enable the systemd service unit (source: https://www.thegeekdiary.com/centos-rhel-7-how-to-make-custom-script-to-run-automatically-during-boot/)

+		1. Reload the systemd process to consider newly created chat-server.service OR every time when chat-server.service gets modified.
+Type: systemctl daemon-reload

+		2. Enable this service to start after reboot automatically.
+Type: systemctl enable chat-server.service

+		3. Start the service.
+Type:
+		systemctl start chat-server.service

+		4. Reboot the host to verify whether the scripts are starting as expected during system boot.
+Type: systemctl reboot